 PRODUCTS AND RELATED DEFINITIONS

-“Call Option” means an Option entitling, but not obligating, the Option Buyer to purchase and receive the Product from the Option Seller at a price equal to the Strike Price for the Delivery Period for which the Option may be exercised, all as specified in the Transaction.
+“Call Option” means an Option entitling, but not obligating, the Option Buyer to purchase and receive the Product from the Option Seller at a price equal to the Contract Price for the Delivery Period for which the Option may be exercised, all as specified in the Transaction.
 Upon proper exercise of the Option by the Option Buyer, the Option Seller will be obligated to sell and deliver the Product for the Delivery Period for which the Option has been exercised.

 “Delivery Point” means the point at which the Product will be delivered and received, as specified in the Transaction.